EstevanTH/GMod-gameui_mr/README.md

 # GMod-gameui_mr
 ## Simple customized Game UI for Garry's Mod

 This customized Game UI for Garry's Mod is designed in a way similar to the default one.
+It is translated in English and French.

 It features additional menu options with changeable color and a few on-screen details.